-- (1) A Lessor must give a Lessee written notice of a proposed Rent increase at least ninety (90) days prior to the expiry of a Residential Lease. - (2) Unless expressly provided otherwise in a Residential Lease, a Lessor must not increase the Rent before its term ends. - (3) A Rent increase in contravention of this Article 31, or in contravention of any provision relating to increases in Rent in the Regulations, is invalid.
+- (1) A Lessor must give a Lessee written notice of a proposed Rent increase at least ninety (90) days prior to the expiry of a Residential Lease. - (2) Unless expressly provided otherwise in a Residential Lease, a Lessor must not increase the Rent before its term ends. - (3) A Rent increase in contravention of this Article 31, or in contravention of any provision relating to increases in Rent that may be specified under the Regulations, is invalid.